Glasgow wears its heart on a slightly grungy, but very endearing sleeve.

 More often than not it involves the partaking of a wee dram — aka the famous Scotch Whisky.
 If you take your drinking seriously, a drive out to Glengoyne Distillery is a dream come true (if not a hangover in the making), while an evening at Nice ‘N’ Sleazy will introduce you to the real Glasgow.
 It’s been around since the early nineties and has become somewhat of a notorious (in a good way) watering hole.

 For a less exuberant way to relax and unwind, numerous parks and gardens beckon.
-The Glasgow Botanic Gardens make a wonderful place to hang out and are also home to Kibble Palace, Britain’s largest glasshouse (which is the perfect place to warm up in winter!).
+The Glasgow Botanic Gardens is one glorious option and is home to the Kibble Palace — Britain’s largest glasshouse (which is the perfect place to warm up in winter!).
 You can also wander along the river from the gardens to Kelvingrove Park and back into the West End on part of the famous Kelvin River Walkway.
 If there’s a more relaxing way to finish up in Glasgow, ah dinnae ken…

 Do you have any tips to add to our Glasgow travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.

 Additional images: Bigstock